-- (ii) Credit risk (continued) - (e) Significant increase in credit risk (continued)
+- (ii) Credit risk (continued) - (e) Amounts arising from ECL (continued)

 Determining whether credit risk has increased significantly

 The Company assesses whether credit risk has increased significantly since initial recognition at each reporting date.
 Determining whether an increase in credit risk is significant depends on the characteristics of the financial instrument and the borrower, and the geographical region.
 What is considered significant differs for different types of lending.